 One of the saddest things we witness far too often is people keeping these wonderful fish in a small, bland and empty tank which offers no stimulation at all.
 They then get stressed and start to be become lethargic and stop eating.
 This will only lead to their slow death.

-Feeding Tiger Shovelnose Catfish
+What do Tiger Shovelnose Catfish Eat?

 Feeding the Tiger Shovelnose Catfish is not difficult at all due to the fact that they are not a picky eater.
 In the wild, this fish will eat local native small fish and crustaceans.
-In the home, aquarium feed them an assortment of worms, frozen foods, sinking catfish pellets, and dry foods will provide the proper nutrition.
+In the home, aquarium feed them an assortment of worms, frozen foods, Extra Large sinking catfish pellets, and dry foods will provide the proper nutrition.
 They can also be fed slices of fresh fish.